f1se4/portfolio/md/dashboard/dashboard.md

 ## Django

-I have used [Django](https://www.djangoproject.com/) as web framework, because it's solid, scalable python well known tool, with lots of doucmentation and big community.
+I have used [Django](https://www.djangoproject.com/) as web framework, because it's solid, scalable python well known tool, with lots of documentation and big community.

 Django works using layers for different functionalities, the basic ones are views and model layers.
 The views render pages and model is the connection to data base core.
 You can create basic django web only with views, and then you can add 'apps' and each 'app' has its own model layer, security layer is related to django app, and 'wraps' django views to connect them.